mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 ## <a name="anchor-5A"></a> Step 5A: Predict over new data (Logistic Regression)

-Once we learn the algorithm on the training dataset, we can predict the probability of a flight is going to delay on the test dataset.
-In the `rxPredict`, we choose `type = 'response'` because the predictions are on the scale of the response variable in the range of (0, 1).
+Once we learn the algorithm on the training dataset, we can predict the probability of a flight is going to be delayed by 15 minutes on the test dataset.
+In the `rxPredict()`, we choose `type = 'response'` because the predictions are on the scale of the response variable in the range of (0, 1).
 ```
 predictLogit <- rxPredict(logitModel, data = 'finalData.splitVar.Test.xdf',
                           outData = 'logitTest.xdf',